$L(p,q)$-Labeling of Graphs with Interval Representations: Interval -graphs

 \end{theorem}

-\begin{proof} We may first assume that $\delta\geq 2$, since we may move the vertices of degree $1$ to the end of the ordering in Algorithm~\ref{algo:alg2}, and then label them in the final step.
-While doing this, there are at most $2(p-1)+2(q-1)(\Delta-1)$ forbidden label for a vertex $v_i$ of degree one, because it has one neighbor and at most $(\Delta-1)$ vertices at distance $2$.
-Therefore we have
+\begin{proof} Let $G$ be an interval $k$-graph and $C_1,\ldots,C_k$ be its color classes.
+We may first observe that Algorithm~\ref{algo:alg2} produces an optimal $L(p,q)$-labeling of $G$, if $G$ consists of disjoint edges.
+Therefore we may assume that $\Delta(G)\geq 2$ and thus $\mu(G)\geq 1$.

-This means that we always have an available label for a degree one vertex.
-Assume that the vertices $v_{i+1},v_{i+2},\ldots,v_n$ have been labeled by the Algorithm~\ref{algo:alg2}.
+Assume that, in the first stage, the non-leaf vertices from the set $\{v_{i+1},v_{i+2}, \ldots,v_n\}$ have been labeled by the Algorithm~\ref{algo:alg2}.
 We now compute the number of forbidden labels for the vertex $v_i$.
-Since all the vertices from $v_1,v_2,\ldots, v_{i+1}$ are unlabeled so far, this process is equivalent to counting the forbidden labels for the vertex $v_1$ (at the last step), that is, the vertex with the minimum right endpoint.
-Now assume that $v_1$ belongs to the class $C_i$. \\
+Since all the vertices from $v_1,v_2,\ldots, v_i$ are unlabeled so far, this process is equivalent to counting the forbidden labels for the vertex $v_1$ (with the assumption that $d_G(v_1)>1$), that is, the vertex with the minimum right endpoint.
+Now assume without loss of generality that $v_1$ belongs to the color class $C_1$.